jessyyy-sssyyyy/Python-Practice/README.md

 Day 18:
 - Create a new list containing odd numbers from the first list and even numbers from the second list

+Day 19:
+- Extract and print each digit of an integer in reverse order using modulo and floor division